 Mullins shows that these places and things are often repressed in public memory and discourse because they reflect entrenched structural inequalities and injustices we are reluctant to acknowledge.
 Yet he argues that the richest conversations about the uncomfortable aspects of the past happen because these histories have tangible remains, exerting a persistent hold on our imagination.
 Mullins not only demonstrates the emotional power of material things but also exposes how these negative feelings reflect deep-seated anxieties about twenty-first-century society.

-Paul R. Mullins, professor of anthropology at Indiana University–Purdue University Indianapolis, is the author of The Archaeology of Consumer Culture.
+Paul R. Mullins (1962-2023) was professor of anthropology at Indiana University–Purdue University Indianapolis.
+His books include The Archaeology of Consumer Culture.